andyatkinson/dotfiles/README.md

 # dotfiles

+This is how I set up my mac for development.

  * dotfiles (vim with Vundle-managed plugins, tmux, mysql, postgresql, etc.)
  * homebrew formulas (OS X packages)
  * [npm](https://npmjs.org/) (node packages)
  * OS X [defaults](http://en.wikipedia.org/wiki/Defaults_(software) (user preferences plist files)

-The `bash` directory has various bash shell scripts and configuration.
+The bash directory has various bash shell scripts and configuration.

 ## Installation
 Clone this directory and run one or more of the following rake tasks.